GateNLP/abuse-dashboard/README.md

-# Abuse Dashboard
+# Social Media Abuse Dashboard
-A dashboard for monitoring online abuse
+A dashboard for monitoring abuse on social media platforms